A7H3NA/CEH/CTF/2019/CTF19 - ALL.MN.md

 → go to http://chall.all.mn/button/button2.php

 ````
 Noooo!
-You just clicked to wrong button and you let the dogs out.(失敗)
+You just clicked to wrong button and you let the dogs out.(failed)
 ````

 http://chall.all.mn/button/